 To learn about more uses of sumac (other than poison sumac, which you should avoid), plus its one drawback, continue on to Page 3....

 We began by considering how sumac trees can transplant a bit of New England fall foliage to regions far away from New England.
-On Page 2 we learned that they also have a rich history.
 Below we will see that cultivating sumac in the landscape can enhance your winter scenery as well.

 Fall scenery.
 Winter scenery.
 With so many good points in its favor, are there any reasons then, you may ask, for treating sumac trees as "weeds" to be eradicated?
 I can think of only one.
 Like Japanese knotweed, sumac trees thrive on ground disturbed by humans.
 That is, it will grow even where you don't want it to grow in your yard.